 Aloe is well known to be soothing to minor wounds and it is for this reason that Desert Harvest Aloe has a very faithful following.
-Some have found it quite soothing for a tender bladder or urethra.
+Some have found it quite soothing for a tender urinary tract.
 Desert Harvest has been active in the IC community for twenty years and has created a compelling line of aloe supplements, including: B Complex without B6 with Aloe, Calcium & Vitamin D with Aloe, Buffered Vitamin C with Aloe, Glucosamine/Chondroitin with Aloe, Quercetin with Aloe.
 Learn more!

 The Low Acid MultiVitamin and Mineral complex was created for people who cannot tolerate vitamins due to acid sensitivity by using a less acidic form of vitamin c (calcium ascorbate) and calcium glycerophosphate.
 In the first release launched in Spring 2013, 1200 bottles were sold by the ICN with overall very good reviews.
 Some severe IC patients found it too too irritating for their tender bladders.
 On the other hand, mild to moderate patients appeared to tolerate it very well.
 Learn more!

 The ICN only sold educational materials (books, videos, etc.) for years before it came to our attention that some doctors were promoting the use of a medical device (and surgery) as a first line therapy for IC.
 In fact, some patients weren’t even told about oral medications in favor of the more profitable surgical techniques.
 We were outraged.
 We believed that patients should be educated about the many treatment options available, including traditional and alternative therapies.
 Thankfully, the AUA not only agreed with our approach but implemented the same philosophy in their treatment guidelines.